 For time, 75x 45# sumo-deadlift high-pulls + 30x 45# thrusters + 20x kipping pull-ups.

 My time was 10:29, split as SDHP @ 3:43, Thrusters @ 2:44, pull-ups @ 4:01.
 SDHP were split as 25-25-15-10.
 Thrusters as 15-7-8.
 Pull-ups as 5-5-3-2-3-2.
 This was my first time at this scaling.
 The tougher-than-typical warm-up probably added a minute spread throughout the WOD, but I’d like to see faster times everywhere.
 Overall, I want to get below 7 minutes before I move up to Rx.
 That probably means SDHP in the 2-3 minute range, thrusters around 90s, and pull-ups in the 2-3 minute range.

 Chris did 40x SDHP + 20x thrusters + 20x EBPU.
 His time was 11:41, with each exercise taking roughly 4 minutes.
 For thrusters and EBPU, about as much of that time was rest as was movement.

-Warm-up: 3 rounds of 30s Sampsons + 5x elevated beginner pull-ups + 15x each sit-ups, push-ups, and squats.
+Warm-up: 3 rounds of 30s sampsons + 8x dead-hang pull-ups + 15x each straight-arms-overhead sit-ups, chest-to-deck push-ups, and squats.

 Randy Simmons, 51, a 27 year LAPD veteran and SWAT team member was killed February 6, 2008 in the line of duty.
 Our thoughts and prayers go out to Officer Simmons’ wife and two children.
 We do this WOD to honor Randy.

-Warmup: Deadhang pull-up work (2+2+2) then 3 rounds of 30s Sampsons + 15x each push-ups, sit-ups, elevated beginner pull-ups, and squats.
+Warmup: 3 rounds of 30s Sampsons + 7x pull-ups + 15x each sit-ups, push-ups, and squats.